Ahmadposten/vim-instant-markdown/README.md

 ====================
 Want to instantly preview finnicky markdown files, but don't want to leave your favorite editor, or have to do it in some crappy browser textarea? **vim-instant-markdown** is your friend!
 When you open a markdown file in vim, a browser window will open which shows the compiled markdown in real-time, and closes once you close the file in vim.

+This is a fork from [suan/vim-instant-markdown](https://github.com/suan/vim-instant-markdown) due to lack of activity in the project.
+The original version did not support multiple sessions at the same time and allowed to only open a single markdown document at a time.
+This fork supports multiple sessions for each open buffer containing a markdown.

 As a bonus, [github-flavored-markdown][gfm] is supported, and styles used while previewing are the same as those github uses!

 [![Screenshot][ss]][ssbig]

 Installation
 ------------